Herbal Tea vs Green Tea: What are the differences?

 Green Tea vs Herbal Tea: Which One to Choose?

-But, the best part in this Green tea vs Herbal tea debate is that you can blend it with one another.
+But, the best part of this green tea vs herbal tea debate is that you can blend them.
 Blending green tea with a herbal tea adds both flavor and health benefits to the beverage.